aws/aws-cli/README.md

 As you can see, you can have multiple ``profiles`` defined in this configuration file and specify which profile to use by using the ``--profile`` option.
 If no profile is specified the ``default`` profile is used.
+Once you have created the config file, you need to tell aws-cli where to find it.
+Do this by setting the appropriate environment variable.

+    $ export AWS_CONFIG_FILE=/path/to/config_file

-Finally, if you are using aws-cli on an EC2 instance, IAM Roles are a great way to have credentials installed automatically on your instance.
+The final option for credentials is highly recommended if you are using aws-cli on an EC2 instance.
+IAM Roles are a great way to have credentials installed automatically on your instance.
 If you are using IAM Roles, aws-cli will find them and use them automatically.